 Each case is unique.
 The best way to get an accurate estimate is to contact us today for a free, 100% honest assessment of your case.
 Payment plans and financing are available.

-If you’ve been charged with DUI in Colorado, you may only have 7 days to request a DMV hearing before your license is automatically suspended.
+If you’ve been charged with DUI in Denver, you may only have 7 days to request a DMV hearing before your license is automatically suspended.
 Whether this is your first DUI or you’ve had multiple offenses, hiring an experienced Denver DUI lawyer is critical to protecting your rights and minimizing penalties.

 Theft-related crimes, including shoplifting, burglary, and robbery, vary in severity but all involve unlawfully taking someone else’s property.
 Depending on the value of the stolen items and other circumstances, charges can range from misdemeanors to felonies with significant penalties.

-Domestic violence charges can carry severe penalties, including jail time, restraining orders, and loss of gun rights.
+Domestic violence charges in Denver can carry severe penalties, including jail time, restraining orders, and loss of gun rights.
 A conviction can also impact child custody in divorce cases.
 If you’ve been accused, it’s essential to act fast to protect your rights.

 In Colorado, assault charges range from first-degree (most severe) to third-degree (least severe).
 Menacing is the threat of assault and may be charged as a misdemeanor or felony, depending on whether a weapon was involved.
 Our attorneys can help build a strong defense to protect your future.